 The other tax is called the capital gains tax.
-This a lower tax rate for certain investments and investment income.
+This is a lower tax rate for certain investments and investment income.

 Interest income is normally considered ordinary income for tax purposes.
 A special rule exists for municipal bonds.
 The interest from these qualifying bonds is not taxable on your federal income tax return.

 The tax treatment for dividend income varies.
 Some dividends are ordinary dividends taxed at ordinary income tax rates.
 Others may be considered qualified dividends, which are taxed at capital gains tax rates.

 Taxation for rental real estate is much more complex.

 Since rental real estate is technically a business, you get to deduct your expenses from your income before you pay taxes.
 In fact, landlords may show a tax loss despite having positive cash flow.

 In these cases, you may not have to pay federal income tax during these years.
 You may have a large tax bill when you eventually sell the rental property.